 - Bi the Way: She clearly loves Rory, but that doesn't stop her from flirting with herself in the 2011 Comic Relief short.

-- Big Damn Kiss: Has a few incredibly Big Damn Kisses with Rory, first in "Amy's Choice", then in "The Big Bang" and "The Girl Who Waited".
-She also snogs the Doctor once while he scrambles to shove her off of him.
+- Big Damn Kiss: Has a few incredibly Big Damn Kisses with Rory, first in "Amy's Choice" when she made her choice, then in "The Big Bang" which is her wedding day and "The Girl Who Waited", which is effectively "Rory's Choice".
+She also snogs the Doctor after "Flesh and Stone" while he scrambles to shove her off of him.

 - Bitch in Sheep's Clothing: Because of the cracks affecting her reality so much and leaving her with a fear of abandonment even before the Doctor entered and then left her life, she treated Rory pretty badly during Series 5.
 She got much better once time was fixed, but she still has her moments.

-- Broken Bird/Break the Cutie: The Doctor abandons her repeatedly in "The Eleventh Hour", leaving her with lifelong psychological problems as a result.
+- The Doctor abandons her repeatedly in "The Eleventh Hour", leaving her with lifelong psychological problems as a result.

 - The Call Put Me On Hold: As above, she answered yes to the call long before she was able to actually have the adventure associated.

-- Changed My Miniskirt: A worse offender than the Doctor himself.
+- Changed My Jumper: She's a worse offender than the Doctor himself.
 Wearing a miniskirt in public probably would have been a hanging offence in 16th century Venice, and that's just one example.